Under the sea

 3. Seagrass is a wonderplant

 Did you know that seagrass captures carbon from the atmosphere up to 35 times faster than tropical rainforests?
 This humble plant, which grows in shallow waters, is a true wonderplant, but is under global threat, declining by about 7% every year.
-Protecting and planting seagrass meadows is one of the most effective ways we can tackle climate change – and you can help fund just that by supporting our Ocean Rescue Plan.
+Protecting and planting seagrass meadows is one of the most effective ways we can tackle climate change.

 Seagrass wonder plant